HariSekhon/Knowledge-Base/jenkins.md

 https://jenkins-x.io/

-Tries to bundle everything, building off Tekton pipelines - but this increases complexity.
+Tries to bundle everything - nice in theory, but this increases complexity and reduces flexibility.

-This isn't really Jenkins.
+This isn't really Jenkins - it uses Tekton pipelines.

-Jenkins-on-Kubernetes is easier and works well.
+[Jenkins-on-Kubernetes](#jenkins-on-kubernetes) is easier, works better as more widely used and tested, and is more compatible with the traditional Jenkins people have been using for over a decade, including all the plugins and features.

+#### Install

 ```shell
 helm init --stable-repo-url https://charts.helm.sh/stable